microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 ## Installing the devcontainer CLI

-You can install the dev container CLI within VS Code or independent of it.
+You can install the dev container CLI within VS Code or from the command line.

-### Install devcontainer CLI within VS Code
+### Install using VS Code

 1. Ensure you have the latest version of the [Remote-Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed (must be at least `v0.188.0`).